-Sign Linking Muslim Congresswoman Ilhan Omar To 9/11 Sparks Outrage in West Virginia
+Sign Falsely Linking Muslim Congresswoman To 9/11 Sparks Outrage In West Virginia

 A day after a sign at an event sponsored by the Republican Party of West Virginia linked one of the first Muslim women elected to Congress with the Sept.
 11 terrorist attacks, the head of the state GOP is putting distance between the party and the poster.